Alaska oil tax cut opponents make final referendum push

 To underline the argument that it will help investment, BP announced last month a commitment of $1 billion more over five years to secure new rigs and enhance production in Alaska.

-ConocoPhillips (COP.N) made a similar announcement in April, the same month that Spanish company Repsol (REP.MC) cited the tax bill as a “critical factor” in a recent oil discovery.
+ConocoPhillips made a similar announcement in April, the same month that Spanish company Repsol cited the tax bill as a “critical factor” in a recent oil discovery.

 Yet critics argue no tax system will reverse the realities of older reservoirs, and they note that Repsol’s Alaska exploration program, for one, started in 2011.